symfony/symfony-docs/validation/custom_constraint.rst

     associated to.
 Use any :doc:`valid PropertyAccess syntax </components/property_access>` to define that property.

-Note that a class constraint validator is applied to the class itself, and not to the property:
+A class constraint validator is applied to the class itself, and not to the property:

 .. configuration-block::